dotnet/reactive/Rx.NET/Documentation/adr/0004-package-split.md

 C:\dev\RxWorkaroundFail\Program.cs(6,42,6,59): error CS7069: Reference to type 'DispatcherObject' claims it is defined in 'WindowsBase', but it could not be found
 ```

 These errors are vexing because they refer to features we are absolutely _not_ trying to use in this code.
+(In fact, they are part of the very feature set we were aiming to avoid using by specifying `<DisableTransitiveFrameworkReferences>`.)
 The problem here (and this turns out to be a recurring theme for some of the unworkable proposals for fixing the problem that this ADR describes) comes down to how extension methods work.
 Any time you write a `using` directive, the compiler looks at all types defined in that namespace to see if they offer extension methods.
 In this case, _all_ types defined in `System.Reactive.Linq` will be considered.
 Since our target is `net8.0-windows10.0.19401`, and we're using Rx 6.0 this means that the various UI-framework-specific types in that namespace will all be available to the compiler, so when it gets to the line of code that invokes `ObserveOn`, the compiler will ask: what extension methods for `IObservable<int>` named `ObserveOn` are in scope?

 The answer will include the three `ObserveOn` methods mentioned in the error: the Windows Forms one that takes a `Control`, and the WPF ones that takes a `Dispatcher` and a `DispatcherObject`.
 Because all three of these are defined in the `net6.0-windows10.19041` target of `System.Reactive.dll` v6.0, the compiler is obliged to consider all three.
 As it happens this code isn't using any of these three overloads, but the compiler needs to understand these overloads well enough to determine that we're not using them.
 In its attempt to do so, it tries to load the type information required to make sense of those three methods.
 And it fails, because our use of the `<DisableTransitiveFrameworkReferences>` workaround has effectively told the build system that the Windows Forms and WPF libraries are in fact off limits.

 So when it looks at the overload of `ObserveOn` that accepts a Windows Forms `Control`, the compiler sees that `System.Reactive.dll` expects that `Control` type to be defined in an assembly called `System.Windows.Forms`, an assembly that is not available.
 This prevents the compiler from understanding the method, so it can't know for certain whether that `ObserveOn` overload might have been a candidate.
 (For all the compiler knows, there might have been an implicit conversion defined by `System.Windows.Forms` that would make it a candidate.
-There isn't but the compiler would need to load the `Control` type to determint that.)
+There isn't, but the compiler would need to load the `Control` type to determine that.)

 The WPF ones are a bit more weird.
 These two overloads refer to types defined in `WindowsBase`, which is part of WPF.
 Oddly, there _is_ a `WindowsBase` assembly available even though we've told the build system we don't want to acquire the transitive dependency to the desktop framework.
 But it turns out that when you target a Windows-specific TFM but you _don't_ specify `UseWPF`, the build system supplies a completely different `WindowsBase` that has a much smaller API surface area than the real WPF one!
 This doesn't include `Dispatcher` or `DispatcherObject`, so we get the rather confusing error shown above: the compiler has found the `WindowsBase` component, but it doesn't contain the types that `System.Reactive` expects it to.